📣

 • Backup Time is the time when the backup starts to be scheduled.
 Note that the final backup time might fall behind the configured backup time.

-• Free clusters: the backup time is a randomly fixed time.
+• TiDB Cloud Starter clusters: the backup time is a randomly fixed time.

-• Scalable clusters: you can configure the backup time to every half an hour.
+• TiDB Cloud Essential clusters: you can configure the backup time to every half an hour.
 The default value is a randomly fixed time.

 Configure the backup setting

-To set the backup time for a scalable cluster, perform the following steps:
+To set the backup time for a TiDB Cloud Essential cluster, perform the following steps:

-1. Navigate to the Backup page of a TiDB Cloud Serverless cluster.
+1. Navigate to the Backup page of your cluster.

-2. Click Backup Settings.
-This will open the Backup Settings window, where you can configure the automatic backup settings according to your requirements.
+2. Click Backup Setting.
+This will open the Backup Setting window, where you can configure the automatic backup settings according to your requirements.

 3. In Backup Time, schedule a start time for the daily cluster backup.